Skip to content

 Traditional Formula-Based Methods

-One of the most common ways to calculate a confidence interval is with a basic formula.
-This typically involves the sample mean, sample size, and either a Z-score or T-score.
-Here’s a quick look:
+One of the most common ways to calculate a confidence interval is by using a basic formula.
+This involves the sample mean, sample size, and either a Z-score or T-score:

 • Z-scores are used when we know the population standard deviation or have a large sample size.